Rights of Employees

 Mr. López is admitted to practice law in state and federal courts of New Jersey and New York and before the United States Supreme Court.

-Mr. López has been selected for inclusion on the Rising Star list for for the Super Lawyers publication, maintained by Thompson Reuters, in the category of Plaintiff's Employment Law since 2022, and as a Rising Star from 2017 to the present.
+Mr. López has been selected by Thomson Reuters for inclusion on its Super Lawyers list in the category of Plaintiff's Employment Law since 2022, and as a Rising Star from 2017 to 2021.
 A description of the selection methodology is available on the Super Lawyers website.
 The Rising Star distinction is awarded to 2.5% or less of practicing attorneys in the state.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.